gerwitz/hgc-v12/src/projects/the-artificial/website/index.md

 ---
-date: '2014-01-16'
+date: 2014-01-16
 layout: page
 title: theartificial.com
 ---

 When The Artificial grew up enough to start recruiting, we built a serious website with case studies and all that.
-Originally we used theartificial.nl, and registered theartificial.us with ambitions to also have a Seattle presence someday.
-Eventually we bought theartificial.com and transitioned to that.
+Originally we used `theartificial.nl`, and registered `theartificial.us` with ambitions to also have a Seattle presence someday.
+Eventually we bought `theartificial.com` and transitioned to that.

 Shaannon designed it and did some prototyping, and I implemented it with [Middleman](http://middlemanapp.com/).
 It grew with more than [1600 commits](https://github.com/TheArtificial/theartificial.nl/graphs/contributors?from=2014-01-12&to=2018-08-31) from 10 people of varying skills, largely designers writing blog posts.